I will try to make a list of items here, but I could probably write a book on this.

 It goes without saying that they must be avoided at all costs.

-- Doing so will not make the refactoring effort magically disappear.
+- The refactoring effort will not magically disappear.

-- The general-purpose part will be simpler because it will be implementing an abstraction.
+- The application-specific part will be simpler to write and to understand, because it will be free from the incidental complexity represented by the general-purpose part.

-- The application-specific part will simpler because it will be free from incidental complexity.
+- The general-purpose part will be simpler to write and to understand, because it will be implementing an independently knowable, self-contained abstraction.

 In other words, if you can choose between the following two: